Homedics Gel Shiatsu massage pillow: a portable pillow that could do with more punch

 Homedics Gel Shiatsu portable pillow review: use

+The ability to change the rotation direction of the massage nodes at will, and add heat is a bonus.
+On the latter, note that the heat function is pretty gentle.
+While it's noticeable against bare skin, you really can't feel it through clothes of any thickness.
+This seems to be a standard across these types of pillows though.

-However, I found it difficult to get a satisfying massage from this.
+The main issue is that, I found it difficult to get a satisfying massage from this pillow.
 Because there's no strap to attach it to a chair, you're relying on pressure from your body to keep it in place – but apply too much pressure and the mechanism starts to struggle (you're warned against this in the product instructions).
 Homedics says it suitable for use on legs, lumbar, shoulders and neck, but on your back it's difficult to find this right balance of pressure that'll keep the pillow in place without jamming, and on your legs you need to perform a sort of hovering action, as resting your leg fully on the pillow won't work.
 The optimal place to use it seems to be on your neck.
 This does work, but I found the motion was still a little weak.

 Another aspect of this might be the gel nodes.
 While the feel nice to touch, I think a firmer node is required to deliver the pressure you need for a more satisfying massage.